 These are the questions we are trying to find answers to.

-Our mission at Quantpedia.com is to help traders crack financial academic research and find new ideas for quantitative trading strategies.
+Our mission at Quantpedia.com is to help traders crack financial academic research and find new ideas for algorithmic trading strategies.
 We use a great number of finance research resources from all over the world.
 We go through these sources and search for new interesting articles and papers.
 Each article is evaluated based on the strategy’s implementability, backtest length period and overall soundness.
 If the strategy passes the selection criteria, it is then categorized and included into our database.

 But is it really possible to find strategies in academic papers with an added value?